Judge to decide if lawsuit against Athens DA should be dismissed

 "(The order) includes inherent protections to ensure ... one unhappy constituent's mere disagreement with an official's job performance can not be weaponized to harass, obstruct or interfere with that person's ability to function in office," Bauer said.

 Gonzalez declined to speak with 11Alive on camera after the hearing.
-In a statement provided to the station by a spokesperson, the district attorney said the lawsuit was "an improper effort to disenfranchise those residents and prevent their chosen representative from succeeding in her office."
+In a statement provided to the station by a spokesperson, the district attorney's office said the lawsuit was "an improper effort to disenfranchise those residents and prevent their chosen representative from succeeding in her office."

 Attorneys for Miller argued that throwing out the lawsuit now would prevent them from receiving documents and other information that supports claims that Gonzalez isn't doing her job properly.